populse/populse_mia/docs/source/documentation/data_viewer.rst

 Users own viewers can be simply added to the `data_viewer folder <https://github.com/populse/populse_mia/tree/master/populse_mia/user_interface/data_viewer>`_.
 The viewer will then be automatically detected and added to the drop-down menu.

-In the following section we will focuse on anatomist_2 viewer which is an improved version of anatomist simple viewer.
+In the following section we will focus on anatomist_2 viewer which is an improved version of anatomist simple viewer.

 **The toolbar**
 ---------------